StanfordBioinformatics/loom/doc/examples/word_scoring/README.txt

       loom server start --settings-file local.conf

-2. Import the input file

-      loom import file wordfile.txt

-3. Import the template
+2. Import the template

       loom import template word_scoring.yaml

-4. Select inputs and execute the run
+3. Execute the run

+      loom run word_scoring

+      # or to override the default input value:

-      loom run word_scoring wordfile=wordfile.txt
+      loom run word_scoring wordlist="my own crazy input here"

-5. Monitor the run from the commandline
+4. Monitor the run from the commandline

       loom show run word_scoring --detail

-6. Monitor the run in the browser
+5. Monitor the run in the browser

       loom browser

-7. If you want to delete the Loom server
+6. If you want to delete the Loom server

       loom server delete